tlylt/markbind/docs/devGuide/settingUp.md

   <box type="info" seamless>
   MarkBind uses <md>[lerna](https://github.com/lerna/lerna)</md>, a popular multi-package development tool, to manage it's dependencies.
 It is essentially a high level wrapper over node and npm's functionalities
   </box>

-1. **Congratulations!** Now you ready to start modifying MarkBind code.
+1. **Congratulations!** Now you are ready to start modifying MarkBind code.

+## Common setup issues

+Having issues with setting up the project properly?
+Check if you have:
+- Installed all required dependencies listed in the above [Prerequsisites section](#prerequisites).
+Notably, check that the versions of the required dependencies are at least or greater than the required versions.
+- Followed the steps in the above[Setting up section](#setting-up-the-dev-environment) in the same order.

+Lastly, check if there are any errors logged out in the console and search online for common fixes.
+If the issues persist, please reach out to us by posting in [our issue tracker](https://github.com/markbind/markbind/issues).